Home » Healthy Nutrition » Nutritious Food

 Since blood clotting is a potential hazard for those traveling on air flights, the previous research prompted an additional 2003 study by a group known as “Cesarone MR et al”.
 This was called the Long – Flite study and included a random control group of volunteers given Nattokinase and a placebo just before a flight of longer duration: 7-8 hours.
 In the group of placebo participants, 7 of those developed blood clots.
 However, in the control group given the Nattokinase there was no evidence of blood clotting.

 It seems that Nattokinase is not only an excellent source for reduce blood clots, but may also affect blood pressure.
 In a 1995 study at Kurashiki University of Science and Arts in Japan and Miyazai Medical College, tests were performed on both human and rat subjects.
 Both test groups were given Nattokinase: rats at 400-450 grams and humans were given 30 grams of lyophilized extract.
-The (SBP) the blood pressure known as “systolic” of the rats had an average blood pressure drop of twelve point seven percent in a two hour period and the human subjects demonstrated a ten point nine percent drop in SBP and a nine point seven percent drop in DBP (blood pressure known as “diastolic”).
+The (SBP) the known as “systolic” of the rats had an average blood pressure drop of twelve point seven percent in a two hour period and the human subjects demonstrated a ten point nine percent drop in SBP and a nine point seven percent drop in DBP (blood pressure known as “diastolic”).

 Research has continued on the benefits of natto, which include the possibility of a positive effect on those suffering from Alzheimer’s.
 Additional studies have shown that Nattokinase may also offer benefits for those suffering from joint pain, can assist in enhancing bone density, and help for those that experience migraine headaches.